 It has now submitted its COP to BOEM.

 What's exciting about this project: the scoping includes flexibility in options so that the array chosen will be tailored to the specific local circumstances prevailing.

 Sunrise Wind is a proposed 880MW offshore wind farm to be developed in New York.

 Under the auspices of New York State Energy Research and Development Authority (NYSERDA), the project is a joint development of Danish power company Ørsted and US-based energy provider Eversource.

-Construction of the Sunrise project will be started in 2022 with operations scheduled to begin in May 2024, utilizing Siemens Gamesa turbines.
+The COP is under review; assuming it passes scrutiny, then construction of the Sunrise project will be started in 2022 with operations scheduled to begin in May 2024, utilizing Siemens Gamesa turbines.